-In casual American English, "I was very worried about the interview" sounds like "ahy wuhz VEH-ree WUR-eed uh-BOWT dhee IHN-ter-vyoo".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "I was very worried about the interview" as "ahy wuhz VEH-ree WUR-eed uh-BOWT dhee IHN-ter-vyoo" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on interview, and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.